 The Parable Puzzle – Matthew 13

-In Matthew 13, Jesus gave a discourse to the crowds with seven parables to illustrate the coming of the kingdom of heaven.
-In fact, the process of its coming had already begun with Jesus’ arrival on earth – the future king over all the earth was being introduced to His people.
+In Matthew 13, Jesus gives a discourse to the crowds using seven parables to illustrate the coming of the kingdom of heaven.
+In fact, the process of its coming had already begun with Jesus’ arrival on earth – the king over all the universe was being introduced to His people.

 13 Therefore I speak to them in parables, because seeing they do not see, and hearing they do not hear, nor do they understand.
 14 And in them the prophecy of Isaiah is fulfilled, which says: